Incommensurate magnetic modulation in K-rich cryptomelane, K$_x$Mn$_8$O$_{16}$ ($x\approx1.45$): Introduction

 \section{Introduction}

-$\alpha$-MnO$_2$ is a polymorph of MnO$_2$ comprised of corner-sharing rutile-like ribbons of MnO$_6$ octahedra which share edges to form a tunnel structure~\cite{bystrom1950crystal}.
-This structural motif has led to significant interest since in addition to doping within the MnO$_2$ framework~\cite{liu2022tuning}, it is possible to incorporate dopants into the tunnels.
-The magnetic properties are of interest because the Mn lattice is made up of multiple triangular units that give rise to a high degree of geometric frustration~\cite{crespo2013competing,mandal2014incommensurate}. $\alpha$-MnO$_2$ is commonly studied in an $X$-doped form, X$_x$MnO$_{2}$ with $X$ a large cation like K$^+$, Ba$^{2+}$, or Na$^+$~\cite{richmond1942cryptomelane,bystrom1950crystal,lan2011synthesis}.
-In this work we focus on the K-doped variant, K$_x$Mn$^{3+}_x$Mn$^{4+}_{8-x}$O$_{16}$, which is a naturally-occurring mineral called cryptomelane, with mixed Mn valence depending on the level of doping.
-K ions can be incorporated into the tunnel structure to a maximum of $x=2$, as shown in Figure~\ref{fig_struc}(a), with the doping limited by the occupancy of K in the tunnels.
-Due to the large tunnels, cryptomelane has significant potential for various applications .
-For example, it can serve as the positive electrode in K-ion~\cite{poyraz2017synthesis,chong2018cryptomelane} and Zn-ion~\cite{sada2019cryptomelane} batteries.
-Further, many studies have investigated the potential of the material for oxidising organic pollutants such as toluene and ethyl acetate~\cite{luo2008adsorptive,santos2010stability,santos2011mixture,davo2016cuo}.
+$\alpha$-MnO$_2$ is a polymorph of Mn$^{4+}$O$_2$ comprised of corner-sharing rutile-like ribbons of MnO$_6$ octahedra which share edges to form a tunnel structure~\cite{bystrom1950crystal}.
+This structural motif has led to significant interest because in addition to doping within the MnO$_2$ framework~\cite{liu2022tuning}, it is also possible to incorporate dopants into the tunnels. $\alpha$-MnO$_2$ is commonly studied in an $X$-doped form, $X_x$MnO$_{2}$ with $X$ a large cation like K$^+$, Ba$^{2+}$, or Na$^+$~\cite{richmond1942cryptomelane,bystrom1950crystal,lan2011synthesis}.
+In this work we focus on the K-doped variant, K$_x$Mn$^{3+}_x$Mn$^{4+}_{8-x}$O$_{16}$, which is a naturally-occurring mineral called cryptomelane, and contains mixed Mn valence.
+K$^+$ cations can be incorporated into the tunnel structure to a maximum of $x=2$, as shown in Figure~\ref{fig_struc}(a), with the doping limited by the occupancy of K in the tunnels.
+Due to the large tunnels ($\sim$6\,\AA{} in diameter), cryptomelane has significant potential for various applications.
+For example, it can serve as the positive electrode in K-ion~\cite{poyraz2017synthesis,chong2018cryptomelane} and Zn-ion~\cite{sada2019cryptomelane} batteries, for water splitting via the oxygen evolution reaction~\cite{antoni2019enhancing}, and for oxidising organic pollutants such as toluene and ethyl acetate~\cite{luo2008adsorptive,santos2010stability,santos2011mixture,davo2016cuo}.